 Chargers paired with cables from older Pixel devices should work along with some more modern cables from other smartphone manufacturers.
 Investing in a newer cable is, sadly, the only option.

 6. Green tint and rainbow effect on white backgrounds

-Some users noticed that there’s a green tint and rainbow effect, especially on Pixel 6 which doesn’t come with the display of the same quality as the more premium Pixel 6 Pro.
+Some users noticed that there’s a green tint and rainbow effect, especially on the Pixel 6 which doesn’t come with a display of the same quality as the more premium Pixel 6 Pro.
 The viewing angles and overall display grade are a bit subpar for the price.

 For the moment, we can only hope that the software can improve the user experience but, in some cases, there’s only so much software can do with the underwhelming hardware.
 However, not everyone had this experience.
 If you’re used to displays with extreme color accuracy, you might’ve noticed this more.
 A lot of users barely notice the issue.

 7. Random reboots on Pixel 6 Pro

 It can hardly get any worse than this.
 Random reboots are plaguing some users and they are unsure how to deal with it.
 Straight away, we recommend backing up your data and resetting the device to factory settings.
 If that doesn’t help, contacting Google and asking for a replacement is the way to go.